Scottish mythology: Hebridean myths and legends

 The Blue men of the Minch (also known as storm kelpies), who occupy the stretch of water between Lewis and mainland Scotland, looking for sailors to drown and stricken boats to sink.

 Kelpies are fabled water-spirits in the Lowland Scotland which are said to assume different shapes.
 Normally, they appear in the form of a horse.
-There is another spirit known as water-kelpie which reportedly "haunts" lakes and rivers, and indulge in drowning people.
+There is another spirit known as water-kelpie which reportedly "haunts" lakes and rivers, and indulges in drowning people.
 It is also reported to help running mills during night hours.
 Kelpies are known for standing besides the shore side of lochs and rivers appearing to be calm and approachable waiting for their victim to hop on their back in hopes to cross the waters.
 Kelpies can also take on the appearance of a beautiful young woman to lure young men in to devour them.
 One of the more commonly known story of the Kelpies is that of ten children a Kelpie tried to lure to their death.
 The mystic water spirit was able to get nine of them on their back, when the tenth child pet the horse’s nose his fingers became stuck to the horse fur as if magic had bonded them together.
 The child was able to free himself by cutting of his fingers before the horse drug all of its victims to their watery grave.
 Today in Falkirk, Scotland stands the largest equine structure in the world, two horse heads stand 30 meters high to represent the Kelpies that watch over the bodies of water in Scotland and to represent the horse-powered industrial heritage within the country.